The UK Chief Medical Officers have now raised the risk to the UK from moderate to high.

 AND KEEP TO A ROUTINE TO SUPPORT SLEEP HYGIENE!

 - Plan an exercise and stretching routine daily – preferably in the morning and at tea time (movement improves our mood as it releases feel good chemicals in our bodies and helps our brains function and we become more mentally motivated too).

 - Be productive – do the chores that never get done (eg. clear out cupboards/ garage/ shed, weed your garden, decorate your home)

 - If you are isolated with other family members, draw up a list of tasks and get everyone involved so you are working together as a team and supporting one another.

 - If you are isolated with children, imaginative play, physical games and crafts are great to combat boredom.
 If you have other adults in the home, consider taking 'shifts' with the children so that you have time to look after your own mind and body.

 Be active (mental fitness)

-- Keep on the phone to family and friends use Skype, facetime or other forms of interactive social media if you have it to ‘see’ family and friends and make sure you are involved in supporting others who are also quarantined and living alone.
+- Keep on the phone to family and friends and use Skype, facetime or other forms of video chat to ‘see’ family and friends.
+Make sure you are involved in supporting others who may be quarantined and living alone.